To develop your dog!

 Dogs that are more impulsive and those that are more fearful are more likely to show signs of possessive aggression.
 Neutered males and mixed breeds are also more likely to show signs of possessive aggression.

-The dog that has a bone, an object or his food bowl removed while eating will be more likely to express more severe or more frequent resource guarding behaviours.
+The dog that has a bone, an object or his food bowl removed while eating will be more likely to express more severe or more frequent resource-guarding behaviors.

 Also, the dog may have experienced a situation where he ran out of water or food in the past.
-It is common to see this behaviour in stray dogs since access to resources was complex.
+It is common to see this behavior in stray dogs since access to resources can be complex.

-A bored dog is a contributing factor to multiple problems, including resource guarding, aggression, depression and anxiety.
-This is why it is extremely important to meet the physical and mental needs of your pet.
+A bored dog is a contributing factor to multiple problems, including resource guarding, aggression, depression, and anxiety.
+This is why it is essential to meet the physical and mental needs of your pet.

 Should We Dominate Our Dog Who Protects Resources?

-It is IMPOSSIBLE for us to be able to dominate dogs since we are not of the same species.
-Term “dominant” and “submissive” only applies between dogs and are circumstantial.
+We can’t dominate dogs since we are not of the same species.
+The term “dominant” and “submissive” only applies between dogs and are circumstantial.
 These are terms that have been misused over the years.

 Being dominant is not a character trait.
 Rather, it is a term used to describe the relationship between animals.
 It is a relationship that does not require the use of force.
 This reduces the potential for conflict to ensure the safety and survival of the group.

-Thinking that you have to dominate your dog to educate him, you prevent him from teaching him self-control.
-This results in an unbalanced, unconfident and unhappy dog.
-By educating him in this way, we create an unpredictable and impulsive dog who can present behavioural problems, including possessive aggression.
+Thinking that you have to dominate or intimidate your dog to educate him, you prevent him from learning self-control and do not show him what to do.
+This results in an unbalanced, unconfident, and unhappy dog.
+By educating him in this way, we create an unpredictable and impulsive dog who can present behavioral problems, including possessive aggression.

 Is It Possible to Prevent Resource Guarding?

-Resource guarding reveals patterns of behaviour that can be detected before aggression arises.
+Resource guarding reveals patterns of behavior that can be detected before aggression arises.
 By knowing how to recognize the first signs of resource guarding, you can prevent the problem from turning into aggression.

 Yes, it is possible to prevent resource guarding even before seeing signs of aggression.
 By knowing how to recognize the signs of avoidance and rapid ingestion, as well as providing environmental enrichment, it becomes easier to prevent the problem from happening or getting worse.